 These self-realisation methods are proven to have a positive effect on the confidence of a workforce, encouraging everyone to head in the same direction: facilitating business growth.

 From the HM Growth event: Scale Up: make your staff bulletproof.

 Four characters Sniff and Scurry (mice), Hem and Haw (little people) feature in the book ‘Who moved my cheese?’ by Spencer Johnson.
 The allegory describes how each character reacts to change in circumstance with differing degrees of success, in this case when the cheese in their maze is moved.
 This is a timeless classic covering different methods of management and describes motivations which can also apply to life decisions.

 The parable explores underlying drivers behind decision making and asks the reader with which character do you most identify?

-Read the complete HM Magazine to discover the full 7 Stages of Man(agement).
+Download HM Magazine 5 to discover the additional 7 Stages of Man(agement).